caimichael88/rbc-code-challenge/README.md

 ## TODO
 ```
 1. Set up local and production profile
-2. Create cucumber integration test
-3. Add more validation for the stock fields.
+2. Add more validation for the stock fields.
-4. Move project from Maven to Gradle
+3. Move project from Maven to Gradle
-5. Create an Angular Front end
+4. Create an Angular Front end
 ```

 ### Prerequisites